Visitar el sitio web

 The village of Castletownshend is centred around the steep main road that leads down to the Castle, the quayside and the harbour.
 There are a number of pubs in the village, including the Egon Ronay listed pub and restaurant Mary Anne's.
 There is also a post office and a shop.

-Golf courses at West Carberry and Bantry are within 40 minutes drive and horse-riding in Ballydehob is only 13 miles away.
+Golf courses at West Carberry and Bantry are within a 40 minute drive and horse-riding in Ballydehob is only 13 miles away.